 By default, searches in NuGet repositories in Nexus will be passed through to the remote repositories, and the search results are merged with internal search results and included in an internally managed index.
 This merging has to make some assumptions to generate component counts.

 The accuracy of searches for components available in a remote repository can benefit from an index download.
 In most use cases, this will not be necessary.
-If you need a completely accurate view of available components and counts, you can create a scheduled tasks to download the remote index.
+If you need a completely accurate view of available components and counts, you can create a scheduled task to download the remote index.
 Create a new task with the task type Download NuGet Feed in the Scheduled Tasks administration section.

 By default the task incrementally downloads information about the latest version of published packages.
 If you want details about all versions, you can select the Fetch all versions? checkbox.